hpgavin/multivarious/README.md

 # multivarious
-multitude of various .py functions for multivarialbe things like ODE's, linear systems, probability distributions, and optimization
+multitude of various .py modules for multivarialbe things like ODE's, linear systems, probability distributions, and optimization